elifdemiralp/innovance-frontend-internship/my-app/README.md

 ## Reactjs.org

-Tic-tac-toe tutorial game is built and its source code [/my-app/](TODO:Add relative path link from the repository).
+Tic-tac-toe tutorial game is built and its source code [here](/my-app/).
 Implementation goals:
  - [X] With class components
  - [ ] With functional components + hooks
  - [ ] With addition Context API for state management